Native App Studio

 No books are required for students of the Android platform, but the following book may provide additional learning material: Bill Phillips, Chris Stewart and Kristin Marsicano, Android Programming, the Big Nerd Ranch Guide.

-Students of the iOS platform need to aquire one book in particular:
+Students of the iOS platform need to acquire (for free) one book in particular:

-The books below may provide additional learning material:
+The book below may provide additional learning material:

 All work that you do toward fulfillment of this course’s expectations must be your own work.
-You may read and comment upon classmates’ code toward fulfillment of projects’ code reviews but only for classmates whose code is assigned to you by the course’s staff for review.
+You may read and comment upon classmates’ code toward fulfillment of projects’ code reviews but only after the deadline for that project has passed and you have signed off your submission.
 You may integrate ideas and techniques that you glean from your reviews of classmates’ code and from classmates’ reviews of your code into your own work, so long as you attribute those ideas and techniques back to your classmates, as with comments in your own code.
 You may discuss projects, including designs, but you may not share code.
 In other words, you may communicate with those classmates in English, but you may not communicate in Swift, Java, or Objective-C and such languages.
 If in doubt as to the appropriateness of some discussion, contact the course’s heads.

 You may turn to the web for instruction beyond the course’s lectures and sections, for references, and for solutions to technical difficulties, but not for outright solutions to problems on homework or your project.
 However, failure to cite (as with comments) the origin of any code or technique that you do discover outside of the course’s lectures and sections (even while respecting these constraints) and then integrate into your own work may be considered academic dishonesty.